renaissance-publishing/renaissance/content/chapters/21-races.md

 They often feature large open spaces on the interior, which provide ventilation, and serve as public spaces or gardens.

 The old Dwarven culture of the North is centered around kin and custom.
-Most Dwarven holds will be controlled by a Clan, consisting of several families—though some large holds may be governed by several Clans, and some large and wealth Clans control multiple holds.
+Most Dwarven holds will be controlled by a Clan, consisting of several families — though some large holds may be governed by several Clans, and some large and wealth Clans control multiple holds.
 Rather than law and governance as such, holds tend to be run by custom and consensus; authority is typically held by the heads of families.
 Similarly, exchange is more often mediated by custom than currency, and there is a strong emphasis on caring for kin.